shellym96/above_grind/README.md

 	- To send a Happy Birthday discount to the users who have subscribed or signed up to our newsletter when it is their birthday.
 - Product Reviews
 	- To give customers who have bought a product to leave their own reviews on how they felt the product was.
+- Webhook handler
+	- I have the emails sending to the terminal and thank you for your order goes to your own email address, but would love to have this working the entire site, contact form (thank you for sending us your issue etc)

 ## Tools & Technologies Used